zdk/rm-safely/README.md

 You will have files/dir the trash first, then you can decide to delete or clean them later on.

-# Really Remove

-If you don't really care to move it to Trash first.

-Use `rm --rm`, e.g. `rm --rm file directory/`

-Or, you can just use `/bin/rm` directly.

 # Additional features

 ```